Manage web access by using Edge for iOS and Android with Microsoft Intune

-You can configure the New Tab Page experience within Microsoft Edge mobile to display industry news that is relevant to your organization.
-When you enable this feature, Microosft Edge mobile uses your organization's domain name to aggregate news from the web about your organization, organization's industry, and comeptitors, so your users can find relevant external news all from the centeralized new tab pages within Microsoft Edge.
-Industry News is switched off by default, and you can use to opt-into it for your organization.
+You can configure the New Tab Page experience within Edge for iOS and Android to display industry news that is relevant to your organization.
+When you enable this feature, Edge for iOS and Android uses your organization's domain name to aggregate news from the web about your organization, organization's industry, and competitors, so your users can find relevant external news all from the centralized new tab pages within Edge for iOS and Android.
+Industry News is off by default.

-False (default) will hide Industry News from the New Tab Page.
+false (default) hides Industry News from the New Tab Page

-For ease of access, you can configure bookmarks that you’d like your users to have available when they are using Microsoft Edge.
+For ease of access, you can configure bookmarks that you'd like your users to have available when they are using Edge for iOS and Android.

-- These bookmarks can't be deleted or modified by users.
+- Bookmarks can't be deleted or modified by users.

-- These bookmarks appear at the top of the list.
+- Bookmarks appear at the top of the list.
 Any bookmarks that users create appear below these bookmarks.

 - If you have enabled Application Proxy redirection, you can add Application Proxy web apps by using either their internal or external URL.